LiuliuLexie/head-md-softrobotics/process/general-notes.md

 make (possibilities)
 1. one that reacts differently to differnt interactions;
 2. a collection that reacts in same sense to different interactions; refer [collection objects](https://youtu.be/v68xoidR2FA?si=nC-dEITUZ5j8EbV-)
-3. a collections reacts differently to different interactions; <br>
+3. a collection of cones(robots) that reacts differently to different interactions; <br>
 Pavlov's Dog, the first experimenting part

 interactions and feedback